CloudContactAI/docs/docs/Documentation/introduction/ruby-copy.md

 ---
-title: Ruby (COPY)
+title: Go
-excerpt: Send SMS or MMS with Ruby
+excerpt: Send SMS or MMS with Go
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-Learn how to send your first SMS or MMS using the CCAI Ruby SDK
+Learn how to send your first SMS or MMS using the CCAI Go SDK

 ## Prerequisites